These DIY quilted journal covers make quick and easy gifts and are great scrap-buster projects!

 Then continue with attaching the flaps as described above.
 I like to backstitch over the spot where the ribbon is when I attach my flaps before continuing to the opposite side.

-If you would like to add any embellishments onto your journal cover now is the time to do it.
+If you would like to add any embellishments onto your DIY notebook cover now is the time to do it.

 Examples of things you could add: